Covering Your Tracks

 If you use a search toolbar in your web browser, also remember that your searches can also be saved as part of this history.

-- Google: delete your search activity
+- Chrome: delete your search activity

-- Bing: delete search history (requires Microsoft login)
+- Firefox: delete search history

-- Yahoo!
-Search: manage search history
+- Safari: manage read/search history

 Use your email safely